Quoth the Raven

 * Artwork - 'I and the Village' by Marc Chagall

-Posted on January 17, 2007 in Art Affair, My Life, What the blog is going on? | Permalink | Comments (0) | TrackBack (0)
+Posted at 11:04 AM in Art Affair, My Life, What the blog is going on? | Permalink | Comments (0) | TrackBack (0)

 I love Yelp.
 Maybe you already knew that, but maybe not.
 I guess you could say that Yelp is my dirty little secret - well that is about as dirty as I get.
 Boring.
 Of course, Yelp is now so popular among people in the know that the secret is now out there.
 Way out there....